win32service/website/index.md

 ## Use

+You can use this [PHP service-library](https://github.com/win32service/service-library) for implements your service runtime and management scripts.

-The downloaded zip contain examples scripts used for testing.
-The file `service.php` contains an skeleton for implement one service in PHP.
+Otherwise , the downloaded zip contains examples scripts used for testing.
+The file `service.php` contains a skeleton for implement one service in PHP.

-For use this example, open an command line window in administrator mode.
-Go to the example folder and run this command `php service.php create` for install the test service.
+To use this example, open a command line window in administrator mode.
+Go to the example folder and run this command `php service.php create` to installing the test service.

 Now a new service is added into the Windows service manager.
 You can start, stop this service from the Windows service manager or from the administrator command line.